ArkadSt/minecraft-instance-manager-cli/README.md

 Windows:      python minecraft_instance_manager.py
 ```

+***Only for Windows***\
+Also, you can download release from github, place ".exe" file in folder on your C: disk to use it from cmd everywhere!

 ***NB!
 On Windows this program requires administrative priveleges because on Windows only administrator can create symlinks.
-The easiest way of executing this program on Windows is to double click on `minecraft_instance_manager.py` and then User Account Control (UAC) will appear.***
+The easiest way of executing this program on Windows is to open `minecraft_instance_manager.py` in the cmd and then User Account Control (UAC) will appear.***

 ## How does this program work